How to Deploy Spring on Platform.sh with Redis

 Connection credentials for Redis, like any service, are exposed to the application container through the PLATFORM_RELATIONSHIPS

 environment variable from the deploy hook onward.
-Since this variable is a base64 encoded JSON object of all of your project’s services, you’ll likely want a clean way to extract the information specific to Elasticsearch into it’s own environment variables that can be easily used by Spring.
+Since this variable is a base64 encoded JSON object of all of your project’s services, you’ll likely want a clean way to extract the information specific to Elasticsearch into it’s own environment variables that can be used by Spring.
 On Platform.sh, custom environment variables can be defined programmatically in a .environment

 file using jq